 In May 2018 the Third Bilateral Seminar on the Transatlantic Friendship and Mobility Initiative took place.
 The French and US representatives discussed the prospects for international cooperation between the two countries in the field of higher education.
 France intends to double the number of incoming US students as well as French students attending US HEIs.
 For this purpose, it has allocated funds to support international student and scholar exchange through its “Make Our Planet Great Again” initiative, partnerships with US community colleges and innovative programs such as the two-week all expenses-paid boot-camp for community college students to visit France.
 The bilateral goals in student mobility can be achieved through education partnerships that foster mutual recognition of degrees, offering dual degrees, and incentives such as paid internships for exchange students and experienced-based learning objectives.

-All in all, despite some complexities, the new French governmentʼs reforms and international activities in higher education and research sectors are expected to have a positive impact on internationalization of higher education and science in France and maintain the countryʼs status as one of the most popular destination for students and researchers from all over the world.
+All in all, despite some complexities, the new French governmentʼs reforms and international activities in higher education and research sectors are expected to have a positive impact on internationalization of higher education and science in France and maintain the countryʼs status as one of the most popular destinations for students and researchers from all over the world.

 1. Internationalization is a global trend of higher education.
 By QS Asia News Network [Online] Available URL: http://qswownews.com/internationalisation-is-a-global-trend-of-higher-education/ [Accessed May 28, 2018]

 2. Aux, Jean-Pierre.
 Is the new French research and education reform going far enough?
 [Online] Available URL: https://www.euroscientist.com/is-the-new-french-research-and-education-reform-going-far-enough/ [Accessed May 28, 2018]

 3. President Emmanuel Macron sets out response to globalization in Davos [Online] Available URL: https://franceintheus.org/spip.php?article8475 [Accessed May 28, 2018]